Joseph McGrath (Irish politician): Army Mutiny, Resignation, National Party

 McGrath resigned from office in April 1924 because of dissatisfaction with the government's attitude to the Army Mutiny officers and as he said himself, "government by a clique and by the officialdom of the old regime".
 By this he meant that former IRA fighters were being overlooked and that the Republican goals on all Ireland had been sidelined.
-McGrath and eight other TDs who had resigned from Cumann na nGaedheal then resigned their seats in the Dáil and formed a new political party, the National Party.
+McGrath and eight other TDs who had resigned from Cumann na nGaedheal then resigned their seats in the Dáil and formed a new political party, the National Group.
 However, the new party did not contest the subsequent by-elections for their old seats.
 Instead, Cumann na nGaedheal won seven of the seats and Sinn Féin won the other two.

 Accusation of involvement in the death of Noel Lemass

 In 1927, McGrath took a libel case against the publishers of The Real Ireland by poet Cyril Bretherton, a book that claimed McGrath was responsible for the abduction and murder of Noel Lemass (the brother of Seán Lemass) in June 1923 during the civil war, as well as a subsequent coverup.
 McGrath won the court case.
 During the 1930s, McGrath and Seán Lemass reconciled and regularly played poker together.